alisson-gomesc/jkniv/jkniv/src/site/content/markdown/index.md

 jkniv Project
 --------------------

-Jkniv is a set of libraries to help developers in Java development software to provider easy maintenance.
+Jkniv is a set of libraries to help developers in software Java development to provider easy maintenance.

+`jkniv-sqlegance` A library for build static or dynamic SQLs using XML files.
+`jkniv-whinstone` A repository implementation for database.
+`jkniv-jaas` A hybrid jaas implementation using ldap+jdbc+couchdb approach.
+`jkniv-camel-sap-jco3` - library to connect to SAP environment using Apache Camel with Spring DSL.